 Juan F Ferrara

-Our acquisition of data analytics firm DataStories, has enhanced our ability to help our client partners maximise performance and open‑up new sources of growth.
-At the heart of the DataStories platform is an AI‑based tool that enables organisations to understand and analyse data, and then rapidly turn information into visual dashboards and strategic insights.
+Our acquisition of data analytics firm DataStories has enhanced our ability to help our client partners maximise performance and open‑up new sources of growth.
+At the heart of the DataStories platform is an AI‑based tool that enables organisations to understand and analyse data, and then rapidly turn information into Virtual Experts that provide strategic and operational insights.

 10-20% fully locked in throughput improvement

 ‟The biggest challenge we see in Prescriptive Analytics initiatives is that there is not enough focus on the business case we are trying to address.
-At times, companies are more interested in having new tools implemented, even if they don’t address the root problems or generate value.
 Our approach is to first confirm that it is possible to apply Prescriptive Analytics to solve the problem, conduct a proof of value to confirm that initial hypothesis still holds and then roll-out to other sites or use cases.”